Reading and use of Words are important tools for success in school and life.

-The goal of the Dictionary Project is to have a positive impact on education in this country and empower children to become skillful communicators and resourceful learners.
+The goal of the Dictionary Project is to have a positive impact on education in this country and abroad, to empower children to become skillful communicators and resourceful learners.
 Our country and our world face many challenges.
-We need to prepare our young people to be strong, productive citizens who can succeed and grow and solve problems in a rapidly changing world.
+We need to prepare our young people to be strong, smart, productive citizens who can succeed and grow and solve problems in a rapidly changing world.

 Rotary clubs began distributing dictionaries through the Dictionary Project in 2006.
 The Winchester Rotary Club received a Rotary district grant to get started and enlisted the help of the Frederick County Rotary club to help distribute dictionaries.
 Since that time, the two clubs purchase all the dictionaries and go to local elementary schools to distribute them.
 The clubs work closely with elementary education officers in the Winchester and Frederick County Public School Superintendents’ offices, as well as with principals at local public and private schools, to plan when, where, and how to make the presentation at each elementary school.